mfts/MLND-Dog-Breed-Classification-P3/Proposal.md

 ### Problem Statement
 Image classification means returning a single class for an input image.
 In contrast, object recognition, which sounds similar, returns a list of all object classes found in the image.
 In our case, we have a list of classes of dogs and upon an input of a random dog/human/non-dog image, we would like to return the correct class of dog breed.
 In the case of human image, we would like to return a class of dog breed lookalike.
 In the case of non-dog/non-human image we should return an error.

+### Dateset and Inputs
+We are using two separate datasets for [dogs](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) and [humans](http://vis-www.cs.umass.edu/lfw/lfw.tgz) provided by Udacity and The University of Massachusetts, respectively.

+The dog dataset contains 133 folders each corresponding to a different dog breed.